Everything depends on everything else

 Connectivity is a word that can have many meanings.
 In the world of conservation, it is central to the essence of healthy, viable and biodiverse ecosystems.
 To Haida this concept cascades to deeper levels of meaning, where Gina ‘waadluxan gud ad kwaagi (interconnectedness) means "everything depends on everything else."
 The concept of Gina ‘waadluxan gud ad kwaagi elevates the meaning of interconnectivity to include connections to the natural environment as part of both the world that surrounds us and defines that which we are made from.

-Gina ‘waadluxan gud ad kwaagi is something that the Council of the Haida Nation and the Nature Conservancy of Canada (NCC) aim to support, strengthen and restore in the Gamdis Tlagee Conservation Area, and it is a central guiding principle to next steps of management in this rich estuarine ecosystem complex.
+Gina ‘waadluxan gud ad kwaagi is something that the Council of the Haida Nation and the Nature Conservancy of Canada (NCC) aim to support, strengthen and restore in the Gamdis Tlagee Conservation Area.
+It is a central guiding principle to next steps of management in this rich habitat.

 In 2018, the Council of the Haida Nation (CHN) and NCC started a partnership to co-manage and restore an area on the northeast side of the Kumdis River Estuary that was subject to clearcutting in 2010.
-This piece of land completes a network of conservancies that protect a rich and productive salmon-bearing area made up of streams, wetlands and intertidal ecosystems.
+This piece of land completes a network of conserved lands.
+These lands protect a rich and productive salmon-bearing area made up of streams, wetlands and intertidal ecosystems.

 Estuaries are critical for the survival of many species of fish, birds and aquatic plants.
-They act as both a filter and buffer, cleaning water and protecting landscapes against environmental and anthropogenic disturbances.
+They serve as both a filter and buffer, cleaning water and protecting landscapes against environmental and human-caused disturbances.

 Mapping salmon habitat on Gamdis Tlagee.
 (Photo by NCC)